novuhq/novu/docs/docs/cookbook/introduction.md

   // seen filter of type boolean
   seen: true

-  // these options will be available in 0.17.0 release
+  //These options will be available in the 0.17.0 release
   read: true,
   limit: 10
 });